flycoolman/academic-kickstart/content/devops/k8s-notes/index.md

 The RoleBinding allows a mapping of a subject like a user or group to a specific role.
 Bindings also have two modes: roleBinding, which is specific to a namespace, and clusterRoleBinding, which is across the entire cluster.

+### Storage

+- PersistentVolume – the low level representation of a storage volume
+- Volume Driver – the code used to communicate with the backend storage provider
+- Pod – a running container that will consume a PersistentVolume
+- PersistentVolumeClaim – the binding between a Pod and PersistentVolume
+- StorageClass – allows for dynamic provisioning of PersistentVolumes

+#### Controllers and Kubelets
+Kubernetes has a number of controllers that run on the masters, monitor the state of the cluster and initiate actions in response to events.
+It also runs a kubelet process on all of the worker nodes.
+The kubelet stays in constant contact with the controllers, submitting metrics about current running pods and listening for new instructions.

+##### Kubelet:
+- Mount and format new PersistentVolumes that are scheduled to this host
+- Start containers with PersistentVolume hostpath mounted inside the container
+- Stop containers and unmount the associated PersistentVolume
+- Constantly send metrics to the controllers about container & PersistentVolume state
+##### Controller:
+- to match a PersistentVolumeClaim to a PersistentVolume
+- to dynamically provision a new PersistentVolume if a claim cannot be met (if enabled)
+    * in the case of EBS this is done via the AWS api from the masters
+- to attach the backend storage to a specific node if needed
+    * in the case of EBS this is done via the AWS api from the masters
+- to instruct the kubelet for a node to mount (and potentially format) the volume
+    * this is done on the actual node
+- to instruct the kubelet to start a container that uses the volume
+The kubelet itself performs the low-level mount and mkfs commands when instructed by the controller.